shuozhixu/Binary_2026/README.md

 ## Submission

-Students who take the Computational Materials Science course in Spring 2026, please submit the following to Canvas for the project:
+Students who take the Computational Materials Science course in Spring 2026, please submit the following to Canvas for each alloy:

+- Both `lmp_mcnpt.in` and `lmp_gsfe.in` files
+- The `data.CSRO` file
--
+- All 20 `gsfe` files
+- All 20 USFE values and the mean USFE value

 ## Reference